4 people found this helpful

 - Rub your thumb using your opposite hand.
 Then do the same for the opposite thumb.

-- Use the disposable Handy Towels to turn off the tap without touching it with your clean hands!
+- Handy Towels to turn off the tap without touching it with your clean hands!

 If you don’t have access to soap and water then any alcohol-based hand sanitiser will also do the job!
 Rub it over your hands then wash them with soap when you get the chance